alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Notice that `RemoteAuthProvider` is a protocol, i.e. an interface. `RemoteAuthProvider` describes the the proeprties and method signatures that an object aspiring to be a `RemoteAuthProvider` must provide.
+Notice that `RemoteAuthProvider` is a protocol, i.e. an interface. `RemoteAuthProvider` describes the the properties and method signatures that an object aspiring to be a `RemoteAuthProvider` must provide.
 It does not implement these methods itself.

 For example, any `RemoteAuthProvider` must have a sign-in method accepting these parameters: